-- 7.1 Although currently undeveloped, the Alternative Site forms a logical extension to an existing settlement, being well related to it and being positioned at a location within the wider landscape to not form a prominent or logical part of the surrounding open countryside. - 7.2 In addition to the above, the site lies within close proximity and walking distance of the existing community services and local facilities of the adjoining settlement.
-From a wider sense, the Site will also benefit from well served excellent public transport links to the adjoining larger conurbation of Ammanford and indeed Cross Hands and Carmarthen, together with other locations within and adjoining the County, further increasing the facilities and services available to future residents of the Site via sustainable transport means. - 7.3 In tandem to the above, the development of the Site will in turn ensure a viable and so deliverable source of future housing for the area it forms part of, which has seen a dangerous level of under supply prior to and since the adoption of the current LDP.
+- 7.1 Although currently undeveloped, the Alternative Site forms a logical extension to an existing settlement, being well related to it and being positioned at a location within the wider landscape to not form a prominent or logical part of the surrounding open countryside.
+As has been demonstrated by this report, the Site in fact represents a logical infill site within the existing urban form of Upper Tumble. - 7.2 In addition to the above, the Site lies within close proximity and walking distance of the existing community services and local facilities of the adjoining settlement.
+This will then ensure it makes a positive contribution to both national and local sustainable development objectives. - 7.3 From a wider sense, the Site will also benefit from well served excellent public transport links to the adjoining larger conurbation of Cross Hands and indeed Llanelli and Carmarthen, together with other locations within and adjoining the County, further increasing the facilities and services available to future residents of the Site via sustainable transport means. - 7.4 In tandem to the above, the development of the Site will in turn ensure a viable and so deliverable source of future housing for the area it forms part of, which has seen a dangerous level of under supply prior to and since the adoption of the current LDP.
 The development of the Site will help to redress this imbalance and it is strongly suggested that the Authority closely scrutinises those sites currently allocated in the LDP in terms of their suitability and deliverability if it is to continue to allocate them.
-National planning policy however would suggest that in view of the uncertainty in relation to their delivery, such sites should not form part of the replacement LDP. - 7.4 With the Alternative Site having no access, ground condition, flood risk, hydrological, ecological, archaeological or land ownership related constraints, its delivery if allocated is assured.
+National planning policy however would suggest that in view of the uncertainty in relation to their delivery, such sites should not form part of the replacement LDP. - 7.5 With the Alternative Site having no access, ground condition, flood risk, hydrological, ecological, archaeological or land ownership related constraints, its delivery if allocated is assured.
 Combined therefore with its locational characteristics, the Site in question represents a sustainable candidate for future housing development.

-7.5 In view of the above and information provided in this Statement, it is respectfully requested that the Alternative Site in question be designated for residential development.
+7.6 In view of the above and information provided in this Statement, it is respectfully requested that the Alternative Site in question be designated for residential development.